prorev/prorev.github.io/_posts/2020-01-11-simple-rules-for-csharp-code.md

 ## Have a coding standard

-A coding standard defines how you write you code. <a href="http://blogs.msdn.com/brada/articles/361363.aspx">Here</a> are some Microsoft guidelines from the coding standard:
+A coding standard defines how you write you code. <a rel="nofollow" href="http://blogs.msdn.com/brada/articles/361363.aspx">Here</a> are some Microsoft guidelines from the coding standard:

 **Guideline #1**: For class names use PascalCasing
 ```c#